Cullen, Ennis lead Wild to 5-3 win over Islanders

 Trailing 2-1 near the midpoint of the second period, the Wild went ahead with three goals in a 4:12 span.

+Zucker gave the Wild their second lead of the game with a one-timer from the top of the right circle with 7:43 remaining.

+Ennis made it 4-2 as he skated in and put his shot through Halak's legs from the right side for his eighth with 5:54 left.

-Fritz pulled the Islanders within one with his first NHL goal with 3½ minutes remaining in the middle period.
+Fritz pulled the Islanders within one with his first NHL goal, beating Dubnyk high on the glove side from the right slot with 3½ minutes remaining in the middle period.

 Lee had given New York a 2-1 lead at 1:57 of the second as he tipped Thomas Hickey's shot from the left slot out of the air and down past Dubnyk.
 It was Lee's 30th of the season, tying him with John Tavares for the team lead and making him the sixth 30-goal scorer in the NHL this season.